carls0n/wallpaper/README.md

 ## Basic Usage
-start wallpaper.sh in the background
+Start wallpaper.sh in the background
 ```
 ./wallpaper.sh &
 ```